 She was awarded the Bar Scholarship in 2008 before she joined Chambers in 2009.

 She has a broad civil and commercial practice with particular emphasis on company and insolvency matters.
 She has been instructed in making applications such as appointment of provisional liquidators and for scheme of privatization and arrangements.
 She acts for liquidators and trustees in bankruptcy as well as receivers from time to time.

 She has experience in representing directors of listed companies in disciplinary proceedings of the Hong Kong Stock Exchange (both before the Listing Committee and the Listing Appeal Committee).
-Recently, she is acting for one of the directors in the claim arising out of Convoy’s HK$2.8 billion stock placement exercise: v HCA2922/2017.
+She also recently acted for one of the directors in the claim arising out of Convoy’s HK$2.8 billion stock placement exercise: v HCA2922/2017.

 In September 2018, Connie was appointed to sit as a Deputy District Judge.